steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-new-institution.md

   * **S3 for Storage and Configuration Files:**
       * S3 is used for storing configuration files and temporary file storage submission artifacts.
   * **Application Load Balancers:**
-    * Configure ALBs to handle incoming traffic for the PASS UI and ensure that traffic is routed to the correct backend services.
+    * Configure ALBs to handle incoming traffic for the PASS Core/UI and ensure that traffic is routed to the correct backend services.
     * There are two target groups, one for the public ALB and one for the private ALB, these will forward the appropriate container that is run in the PASS Core EC2 instance.
   * **SQS/SNS:**